Keyboard shortcuts

 • Metadata — modification date and size

-• Validation state — format validation state and any error message (files only; null for folders)
+• Validation state — format validation result and any error message (files only; null for folders)

 • Descendant change counts — add, modify, delete, and unchanged counts for child items (folders only; null for files)